MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 `pid=$(ps auxf | grep server.py | grep -v grep | awk '{print$2}'); while true; do subpid=$(pgrep -P $pid) && ls -la /proc/$subpid/ && echo ''; done`

-The first bit inside the `$()` just greps out the `pid` of the parent process from the output of `ps` `pgrep -P $pid` matches all processes whose ppid is the `server.py` process, so it'll catch the pid of the `subprocess.Popen` process
+1. The first bit inside the `$()` just greps out the `pid` of the parent process from the output of `ps`
+2. `pgrep -P $pid` matches all processes whose ppid is the `server.py` process, so it'll catch the pid of the `subprocess.Popen` process
-`&& la -ls /proc/$subpid` says if the preceeding command executes sucessfully, list the contents of this subprocess' subdirectory in `/proc`
+3. `&& la -ls /proc/$subpid` says if the preceeding command executes sucessfully, list the contents of this subprocess' subdirectory in `/proc`

 <img src="images/processcatch.png">

 It take a few tries to win the race condition of catching the directory before it's removed but it works!

 I'll cheat here a bit for the purposes of demonstration.
 I'll modify the `client.py` code to suspend the process for a split second so I can reliably win the race condition.
-I made the following changes; what was:
+I imported the `psutil` and `time` libraries and made the following changes.
+What was:

-`subprocess.Popen(command, shell=True, stdout=subprocess.PIPE, stderr=subprocess.STDOUT).communicate[0]`
+`output = subprocess.Popen(command, shell=True, stdout=subprocess.PIPE, stderr=subprocess.STDOUT).communicate[0]`

 is now
 ```